Skip to Main Navigation | Skip to Content

 2.E.3.
 The institution has enforcement policies on academic honesty and integrity.

-The academic honesty and integrity policy may be found in the Faculty Guide and Student Handbook.
+The academic honesty and integrity policy may be found in the Academic Policy and Procedure and Student Handbook.
 Honesty in all endeavors is essential to the functioning of society.
 Honesty in the classroom among students and between students and faculty is a matter that should concern everyone in the University community.
 Indeed, academic honesty is one of the most important qualities influencing the character and image of an educational institution.
 As higher education is challenged to improve the quality of its programs, there is great value in emphasizing academic standards and integrity.
 A violation against academic honesty committed by a student is any act, which would deceive, cheat, or defraud so as to promote or enhance one's academic standing.
 Academic dishonesty also includes knowingly or actively assisting any person in the commission of an offense of academic dishonesty.
 Examples of offenses against academic honesty include, but are not limited to, the following: plagiarism, cheating and/ or breach of standard of professional ethics.

 In the event the faculty member determines a violation of the Academic Honesty Policy has occurred, he/she shall notify the student, within five class days, in writing, of this finding.
 The written notification shall contain a statement of finding and shall specify the provision of the policy violated and, consistent with the severity of the violation, shall indicate which of the following action(s) he/she shall take: